narumayase/meetup/README.md

 ```
 This will compile and start the service locally.

 It is necessary to login to use the endpoints.
-Please check the docs on swagger.yaml or here.
+Please check the docs on [Swagger](https://github.com/narumayase/meetup/blob/main/swagger.yaml) or [here](https://github.com/narumayase/meetup/tree/main#how-to-use).

 ## Unit tests
 ```